As I boarded the plane to China and took my seat, I was a little surprised to hear someone speaking English behind me.

-Touchdown and transition at Quingdao airport; then boarded a 2h30 flight to Hangzhou.
+Touchdown and transition at Quingdao airport; boarded a 2h30 flight to Hangzhou.

 It was late at night by the time we flew over Hangzhou.
-Hangzhou is a city bigger than London which nobody from London has ever heard of.
+Hangzhou is a city the size of London that nobody from London has ever heard of.
 From overhead the city looked ever so muchly dystopian.
 Endless and enormous blocks of completely dark offices or apartments, illuminated inconsistently by enormous flashing neon billboards – think Blade Runner 2018.

 China has buses too, and I took one of these buses.

-I proceed to walk down the street, where I am enticed by a woman who was labouring over a busy cart.
+I proceeded to walk down the street, where I was enticed by a woman who was labouring over a busy cart.
 She was selling medium/small baskets of strawberries.
-I point to one and ask for the price using one of three Chinese phrases known to me.
-After much confusion, she eventually says something to the effect of ‘arrrgggh yuan’ (which translates as two yuan, and exchanges as twenty pence).
+I pointed to one and asked for the price using one of three Chinese phrases known to me.
+After much confusion, she eventually said something to the effect of ‘arrrgggh yuan’ (which translates as two yuan, and exchanges as twenty pence).
 I knew China was cheap… but this was dirt.
-I hand her a 50 yuan, expecting 48 yuan back, but her fannypack gobbles the note up and spits back 30 yuan in change.
-I wonder whether I had been cheated, because I was certain she had said ‘arghhh yuan’ and not ‘arrgggh shur yuan’ (which would have translated as 20 yuan).
+I handed her a 50 yuan, expecting 48 yuan back, but her fannypack gobbled the note up and spat back 30 yuan in change.
+I wondered whether I had been cheated, because I was certain she had said ‘arghhh yuan’ and not ‘arrgggh shur yuan’ (which would have translated as 20 yuan).
 I thought back to the first meal I had had in China – noodles, vegetables, meat – delicious, and for 20 yuan too… so maybe she was having me on?
 If I had been cheated, though, I didn’t really mind; it was only my first day in China, and it’s all part of the oriental experience anyway, right… and (but how patronizing of me) the woman does sell strawberries for a living!
-It was the least I could do really; letting her take advantage of an ignorant foreigner like that… if that was indeed what she was doing, which she might not be.
+It was the least I could do really; letting her take advantage of a foreigner like that… if that was indeed what she was doing, which she might not be.
 And 20 yuan wasn’t unreasonable either way.
 What’s that? – £2.00.

 In my first week in China, I missed my first Chinese festival.
 It was called Tombsweeping festival; a festival where people remember their dead.
 I’m not sure whether anything much happens, whether it’s public or private, whether it’s celebratory or morbid, because it rained hard for the whole holiday and so I chose to spend it trying to cook some supermarket pork which had enough salt on it to wilt a snail on steroids.

-It was with a stinking Chinese hangover that I clambered into a taxi one day to travel across the city to a medical check that was required by work.
+It was with a stinking Chinese hangover that I clambered into a taxi a few days later to travel across the city to a medical check that was required of me by work.

 I stepped outdoors at 9:00am.
 It was 26 degrees.
 The taxi was a microwave in motion, and I knew as soon as we stopped at the first obnoxiously red light that I was in trouble.
-But I arrived at the health centre without embarrassing myself, and met with a woman who was helping me through the day.
-I readied myself for what I thought would be a simple check-your-tongue-and-maybe-your-balls-sort-of-thing.
+I arrived at the health centre without embarrassing myself though, and met with a woman who was helping me through the day.
+I then readied myself for what I thought would be a simple check-your-tongue-and-maybe-your-balls-sort-of-thing.